 Goodwill impairment analysis and measurement is a process that requires significant judgment.
 Our stock price and any estimated control premium are factors affecting the assessment of the fair value of our underlying reporting units for purposes of performing any goodwill impairment assessment.
 For example, our public market capitalization sustained a decline after December 31, 2012 and June 30, 2014 to a value below the net book carrying value of our equity, triggering the need for a goodwill impairment analysis.
 As a result of our goodwill impairment analysis, we recorded a goodwill impairment charge in those periods.
-Additionally, in the third quarter of fiscal year 2016, our stock price experienced volatility and our public market capitalization decreased to a value below the net book carrying value of our equity, triggering the need for an interim impairment test.
-While no impairment was recorded as a result of the interim impairment test, it is possible that another material change could occur in the future.
+Additionally, in the third quarter of fiscal year 2016, our stock price experienced volatility and our public market capitalization decreased to a value below the net book carrying value of our equity, triggering the need for an interim impairment test, it is possible that in the future another event occurs that does require a material impairment charge.
 We will continue to conduct impairment analyses of our goodwill on an annual basis, unless indicators of possible impairment arise that would cause a triggering event, and we would be required to take additional impairment charges in the future if any recoverability assessments reflect estimated fair values that are less than our recorded values.
-Further impairment charges with respect to our goodwill could have a material adverse effect on our financial condition and results of operations.
+Further impairment charges with respect to our goodwill or intangible assets could have a material adverse effect on our financial condition and results of operations.